VykintasD/eve-indyTracker/README.md

 3. Once registered, you can obtain your `CLIENT_ID` and `CLIENT_SECRET` from there.
 These go in your `.env` file.
 4. Grab your selected scopes and update `./local-server/src/config/authService.ts` to export your `authenticationScopes`

+## PostgreSQL

+You need to set up PostreSQL - download here https://www.postgresql.org/download/

+Set an admin password, and note down which port you are using for the db server (5432 by default).

+To verify your DB is running - https://www.w3schools.com/postgresql/postgresql_getstarted.php

+Update your `.env` in root with your values

 ## General setup

+TODO: Move env, certs and npm setup to cli

 Create `.env` file and a `certs` folder in root

 `npm install`

-You need to set up PostreSQL - download here https://www.postgresql.org/download/windows/

-Set an admin password, and note down which port you are using for the db server (5432 by default).

-To verify your DB is running - https://www.w3schools.com/postgresql/postgresql_getstarted.php

-Update your `.env` in root with your values

 ## Using HTTPS